-Abdominal aortic aneurysm (AAA) is a ballooning of the heart valve (aorta).
+Abdominal aortic aneurysm (AAA) is a ballooning of the aorta, a large blood vessel that supplies blood to your body.
 When left untreated, aortic ruptures can cause life-threatening internal bleeding.
 Screening can help determine if you need medical treatment for AAA.

 Medicare Part B covers a one-time AAA ultrasound if you are at risk for AAA and receive a referral from your provider.
 Medicare considers you at risk for AAA if: